A pathologist is a doctor who interprets and diagnoses the changes caused by disease in the body's cells and tissues

 - The salary for newly qualified consultants starts at £77,913, rising to £105,042 depending on the length of your service.

 Allowances are paid for working nights, weekends and being on call.
 You'll automatically be enrolled in the NHS pension scheme.

 Consultants may apply for local and national Clinical Excellence Awards and may also be able to supplement their salary by working in private practice.

 Figures relate to the pay and conditions of medical doctors within the NHS, which is the largest employer of pathologists in the UK.

 Income data from NHS Health Careers.
 Figures are intended as a guide only.

-A working week usually comprises 40 hours.
-Hours are generally between 9am and 6pm.
-However, depending on the trust you work for and your chosen specialty, you may have to work nights, weekends or be on call (where you're available to work, usually outside normal working hours).
+A working week usually comprises 40 hours, with hours generally between 9am and 6pm.
+However, depending on the trust you work for and your chosen specialty, you may have to work nights, weekends or be on call.
 Most trainees at foundation, core and higher level will be expected to work on call.

-Part-time work is possible with opportunities for a good work-life balance.
-As a core and specialty trainee you will usually be employed on short-term contracts.
+Part-time work is possible with opportunities for a good work/life balance.
+As a core and specialty trainee, you'll usually be employed on short-term contracts.

 What to expect